 I grew up listening to Rihanna’s music.
 Till today, if you go through my current playlist, you’ll still find her old tracks like, ‘Umbrella’, ‘We Found Love’, ‘Pon de Replay’, ‘Shut Up And Drive’ and ‘Run This Town’.
 In a nutshell, she is one of my favourite pop music artists.
-Thus, of course, I had to get my hands on her make-up line, I was excited AF!
-After all, it’s not just a make-up product, it’s like a collectable of your favourite celeb’s creation.
-Plus, women the world over, can’t stop raving about Fenty Beauty’s products, particularly their vast shade of foundations.
+Thus, of course, I had to get my hands on Rihanna’s make-up line, and I was excited AF!
+After all, it’s not just a make-up product, it’s like a collectible of your favorite celeb’s creation.
+Plus, women the world over, can’t stop raving about Fenty Beauty products, particularly their vast shade of foundations.

 I quickly logged onto her website and added a few products to my cart.
 Like most popular celebrity make-up lines, I assumed that her website too would ship products to India.
 Unfortunately, I was in for a disappointment, they don’t yet.
 (Yep, not even the main Sephora website ships to India *Sigh*) Just when I was about to lose all hope, I thought of my cousin in Canada who is equally as crazy about make-up as I am.
 I instantly sent her an FB message and asked her if she owns one or tried the product out herself.
 To my good luck, she did!

 Since I was darn serious about picking ‘RiRi’s Pro Filt’r Soft Matte Longwear Foundation’ up, I wanted an honest review of the product.
 I’ve heard so many international bloggers and websites rave about how amazing it is that I wanted to know if it was really worth all the hype.